anpaul7/nuodb-operator/README.md

 Each time a NuoDB Admin pod starts it will load a Kubernetes configmap that contains the current NuoDB license level information and places its contents in the /etc/nuodb/nuodb.lic file.
 When a request is made to either start a NuoDB Transaction Engine (TE) or Storage Manager (SM) process, the NuoDB Admin will check the license file contents to ensure the process request is authorized.

-To apply a NuoDB Communiity Edition (CE) license file, run
+To apply a NuoDB Community Edition (CE) license file, run

 `kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-literal=nuodb.lic=""`

-To apply a NuoDB Enterprise Edition (EE) license file to a running NuoDB database system that is using a CE license,

-obtain your EE license file from your NuoDB Sales or Support representative and copy the file to `nuodb.lic`, then run
+To apply a NuoDB Enterprise Edition (EE) license file to a running NuoDB database system that is using a CE license, obtain your EE license file from your NuoDB Sales or Support representative and copy the file to `nuodb.lic`, then run
 ```
 kubectl delete configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE
 kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-file=nuodb.lic